dwrobel/flatcam/README.md

 =================================================

+2.10.2019

+- fixed bug in Geometry Editor that did not allow the copy of geometric elements
+- created a new class that holds all the Code Editor functionality and integrated as a Editor in FlatCAM, the location is in flatcamEditors folder
+- remade all the functions for view_source, scripts and view_code to use the new TextEditor class; now all the Code Editor tabs are being kept alive, before only one could be in an open state

 1.10.2019

 - fixed the FCSpinner and FCDoubleSpinner GUI elements to select all on first click and deselect on second click in the Spinbox LineEdit